TerraCycle is unlike traditional municipal recyclers, as we are focused on a wide range of waste streams that are

 TerraCycle utilises a wide variety of sorting technologies such as manual sortation, size separation, sink/float, optical, air density, gravity, magnetic, and more in order to route material downstream for proper processing and handling.

 CLEANING & PROCESSING

-The different material types are cleaned, then sent to third-party processing partners that recycle the materials into usable forms.
+Once sorted by category, the different material types are cleaned, then sent to third-party partners that process the materials into usable forms.

 For example, metals and aluminium are shredded and smelted into metal sheeting, ingots, or bar stock.
 Glass is crushed and melted to be used in new glass bottles (if clear) or brick, cement or concrete applications (if coloured).
 Rubber is generally cryo-milled to freeze, then size-reduced into a powdered state for flooring applications.
 Organics are composted or used in industrial and commercial fertilisers.

 Plastics are the largest category of material we collect through our programmes.
 These materials are size-reduced (made smaller by being shredded or ground), then melted and reformatted into pellets, flakes, or a powder format.

 After we ensure the waste is recycled into a raw material, it is sold to manufacturing companies who produce end-products, completing the journey of recycling.
 These end products may include outdoor furniture and decking, plastic shipping pallets, watering cans, storage containers and bins, tubes for construction applications, flooring tiles, playground surface covers and athletic fields, and much more.